Jacques Trovic

 Jacques Trovic (June 15, 1948 - October 27, 2018) was a French artist.
-Active from the 1960s, he creates tapestries using sewing and embroidery techniques on popular or folklore themes.
+Active from the 1960s, he created tapestries using sewing and embroidery techniques on popular or folklore themes.
 He is generally considered as belonging to the Outsider Art movement.

 Biography

 Jacques Trovic was born in Anzin, a mining town near Valenciennes in the North of France.
-Due to health issues, he attends school intermittently.
+Due to health issues, he attended school intermittently.
 He learned embroidery and sewing with his mother and two sisters, who were seamstresses.
-As a teenager, he attends the art school of Saint-Amand-les-Eaux.
-He lived in Anzin for most of his life, and spent his later years la Pommeraie in Belgium.
+As a teenager, he attended the art school of Saint-Amand-les-Eaux.
+He lived in Anzin for most of his life, and spent his later years at la Pommeraie in Belgium.

 Works

 Tapestries

 Trovic's principal themes and subjects are the mining culture of the North of France (La Jonction souterraine i[The Underground Junction], 1975), the folklore, traditional crafts (Le Cordonnier [The Shoemaker]), quotidian life (Le Marchand de ballons [The Seller of Balloons], 1974) or French regions,.

 Trovic's tapestries use hessian fabric, and are generally several meters in size, which he progressively covered with pieces of fabric and embroideries.